chipguyhere/MqttTemplates/README.md

 These examples are designed for M5Stack products but using M5Stack is not necessary.
 For example, the M5Core example will work on the basic ESP32 dev kit simply by removing the references to the M5Core's built-in LCD screen: set DEMO_ON_LCD_SCREEN to 0, or delete the relevant code.

+Note that to use the LCD screen on M5Core, you'll have to install the TFT_eSPI library (externally), and you will also have to copy one file (tft_setup.h, provided with example) into the TFT_eSPI library folder.
+This file contains the hardware configuration for the M5's LCD hardware.
+The requirement to have you copy a setup file is a design decision by the authors of the TFT_eSPI library.

 # Basic example functionality